esp-rs/book/src/getting-started/toolchain.md

     > ⚠️ **Note**: Other components such as `rustfmt`, `clippy` or `rust-analyzer` are not required, but they are highly recommended.

-    The above command downloads the rust source code. `rust-src` contains things like the std-lib, core-lib and build-config files.
-    Downloading the `rust-src` is important because of two reasons :
-    - **Determinism** - You get the chance to inspect the internals of the core and std library.
-If you are building software that needs to be determinate, you may need to inspect the libraries that you are using.
-    - **Building custom targets** - The `rustc` uses the `rust-src` to create the components of a new custom-target.
-If you are targeting a triple-target that is not yet supported by rust, it becomes essential to download the `rust-src`.

-   For more info on custom targets, read this [Chapter][embedonomicon-creating-a-custom-target] from the [Embedonomicon][embedonomicon-official-book].

 2. Install the target:
       ```shell